railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Invoicing of deliveries*

-Invoices are generated automatically in the ``Draft`` state by Open ERP and the orders of deliveries are eventually added if they were configured on the order.
-You can also modify the invoice before approving them finally.
+Invoices are generated automatically in the ``Draft`` state by Open ERP.

-.. todo:: what does this above mean?
+You can modify invoices before approving them finally.

 .. figure:: images/mrp_invoice_list.png
    :scale: 50